yassineaboukir/Asnlookup/README.md

 <img src="https://yassineaboukir.com/asnlookup.png" width="400" height="200" />

+And it will export the result to a text file in the same directory as the script `(E.g: ./twitter.txt)`

 ## Limitation
 For smaller organizations the ASN will usually be that of their ISP whereas the hostname might not.
 One example of this is 207.97.227.245, a GitHub IP address.
 The ASN is AS27357 (Rackspace Hosting), but the hostname is pages.github.com.